 John Gibson Baron June 25, 1944 – June 23, 2014

-Former General Manager Laemmle Theaters, and long-time Board Member of the Full Disclosure Network, passed away in Santa Monica two days shy of his 70th birthday.
-Born in Rochester, New York in 1944 to Greta Gibson Baron and Dr. George J. Baron, radiologist.
-John graduated from Columbia University with degree in English Literature and received a Masters Degree in Film and Television from UCLA.
+Former General Manager Laemmle Theaters and long-time Board Member of the Full Disclosure Network passed away in Santa Monica two days shy of his 70th birthday.
+Born in Rochester, New York in 1944 to Greta Gibson Baron and Dr. George J. Baron, a radiologist.
+John graduated from Columbia University with a degree in English Literature and received a Masters Degree in Film and Television from UCLA.

 A mass was held for John at Santa Monica St. Annes Catholic Church.

 While attending Columbia University, John earned his place in history when he filed a shareholder lawsuit after discovering alleged corporate malfeasance when monitoring his stock portfolio.
 Although a legal novice, his lawsuit brought about the entire Allied Pictures Corp.
 Board of Directors to be removed and the recovery of fees and costs.
 This case, known as Baron v Allied Pictures Corp.
 337 A.2d653(Del.Ch.1975) set a precedent that is cited in many cases to this day.